<<<<< JOB DESTRUCTION NEWSLETTER No. 1989

 Relatedly, on February 19, 2009, a Federal Grand Jury sitting in the

-Eastern District of North Carolina returned a ten-count Indictment against
+Eastern District of North Carolina returned a ten-count Indictment

 both AM2PAT, Inc., and its former President, Dushyant Patel.
 This